 Hey Jetsetters!!!
 Sharing on the blog on more International Travel tips!
 On this post, I will be sharing how to get the best travel deals on airfare to Europe.
 These airfare tips may also help anyone traveling to other parts of the world too, but it is geared more towards Europe.
 My next post is the 2017 Travel Essentials– what I bring when traveling especially internationally.
 I write a new Travel Essentials post annually every May.
-So stay tuned for the 2018 version where I highlight new travel essentials that I discovered or helped me over the past year.
+Check out my 2018 Travel Essentials post where I highlight new travel essentials that I discovered or helped me over the past year.
 So now check out below my airfare tips on finding deals on international flights as well as traveling between European cities & countries!

 “The world is a book, and those who do not travel read only one page!” – Saint Augustine

 When to Purchase Flights

 I began to really traveling in 2006 and one pattern that I have learned and it never fails is what months do I get the best deal for summer travel!
 For some reason, the best deals I have always found in the month of January- this was when we booked our flight for Puerto Rico and Europe.
 I have no explanation for this, but the cheapest deals I have always found in January like this year.
 I begin to look in December and watch the flights and in January it usually drops.
 Sometimes there are still good deals in early February too, but each year January has proved to be the month!
 In 2017, I paid roundtrip/1-stop with tax $599 per person to London Heathrow.
 This was only because I did not book a different flight quick enough that we wanted which would have been $499 each!
 Flights consistently change.
 So when you see it try to book it or see if the airlines will let you hold the flight.